 Put the dogs on the grill and then remember you forgot the cheese.
 Run back into the house and ask ‘the wife’ to get the cheese.

 While she is opening the packages of Kraft Cheese Slices (only the best cheese for this family) ask each member of the family if they want cheese and tally it all up.

-Run back in the house to catch the next race until again – your hear your wife tell slash nag you to move it.
+Run back in the house to catch the next race until again – you hear your wife nag you to get moving.
 During this time she should be toasting the stale buns, setting the table, pulling out all condiments, chopping tomatoes and onions…and if you are super lucky she will be pouring you a CC & Ginger.

 Take your time getting back out to the BBQ and remove the dogs from the grill and bring into the house…you will notice some more burnt spots.
 This is when you know they are done!
 IF and only IF aesthetics are important to you… these burnt areas can simply be removed by pulling the burnt pieces off.

 Yell at everyone to get to the table and then wait for it…

 I am not even kidding….this is his recipe!